bonitasoft/bonita-labs-doc/md/architecture.md

 # Architecture

 Bonita Intelligent Continuous Improvement Add-on (BICI) extracts data of the Bonita BPM Database, transforms it, and stores documents in an Elasticsearch storage engine.
-A set of REST APIs allow to query this storage.
+A set of REST APIs allows to query this storage.
 Those APIs are used in two Living Applications deployed on Bonita Platform to configure processes and render predictions.

 ![Bonita Intelligent Continuous Improvement Add-on Architecture](images/bici_architecture.png)